 Where you can, involve local volunteers from staff or the local community with your project.
 Involvement in tree planting can foster a sense of ownership and protection and reduce the risk of failure

 Due to the number of applications we receive we are not able to offer 1-1 support.
 However, we do offer some general advice about what to consider and more useful information and assets can be found in our digital tree pack.
+We also host weekly drop in sessions

 We require a success rate of 90% for our trees.
 We know that not every tree will survive, but if you choose a good location and follow our advice then a high survival rate should be the norm.